siyuan-liu-casia/myoArmRelocated/README.md

 ## Environment Setup

-(Since this task is not included in myosuite, you need to configure the simulation files for the task.)
+(Since this task is not included in myosuite, you need to configure the simulation files for the task in your conda env.)

 1.Copy the arm folder to C:\Users\user\anaconda3\envs\myo\Lib\site-packages\myosuite\envs\myo\assets, which is located in the assets directory of the myosuite package in your conda environment.